€57,48 €47,50 excl. VAT

 General information

-Canine degenerative myelopathy (DM) is an incurable progressive neurodegenerative disease of the spinal cord.
-Neurodegenerative diseases are characterised by progressive loss of neurons in the central nervous system (CNS) which leads to deficiencies in brain function of the affected region.
+Canine Degenerative Myelopathy (DM) is an incurable progressive neurodegenerative disease of the spinal cord.
+Neurodegenerative diseases are characterised by progressive loss of neurons in the central nervous system (CNS) which leads to deficiencies in function.
+In the case of DM, the affected region is the spinal cord, which results in ataxia (a loss of coordination).
 DM is similar in many ways to Amyotrophic Lateral Sclerosis (ALS) in humans.

 Clinical features

-Most dogs are at least 8 years of age at the onset of the first clinical signs which include hyporeflexia, spasticity and ataxia of the pelvic with progression over time to complete paralysis.
+Most dogs are at least 8 years of age at the onset of the first clinical signs, which include hyporeflexia and ataxia of the pelvic with progression over time to complete paralysis and incontinence.

 Additional information